List of built-in IoT Hub endpoints

 - Direct method invocation.
 This endpoint allows a back-end service to invoke a direct method on a device.

 - Receive operations monitoring events.
 This endpoint allows you to receive operations monitoring events if your IoT hub has been configured to emit them.
-See IoT Hub operations monitoring for more details.
+For more information, see IoT Hub operations monitoring.

 The Azure IoT SDKs article describes the various ways to access these endpoints.